PauseAI/pauseai-website/src/posts/xrisk.md

 ---
 title: The existential risk of superintelligent AI
-description: Why we all might die
+description: Why AI is a risk for the future of our existence, and why we need to pause development.
 ---

 ## AI is getting smarter